tinatn29/Yb-slowing/README.md

-# IN PROGRESS - some files are still missing!
+# IN PROGRESS - more files to be added!

 # Yb-stimulated-slowing
 Numerical calculations and Monte Carlo simulations of stimulated slowing of Yb atoms with amplitude-modulated light